ltonetwork/ledger-app-lto/README.md

 Community made LTO Network wallet application for Ledger Nano S/X/Blue

 # Introduction
-This is a wallet application for the LTO Network blockchain done by a member of the community.
+This is a Ledger device wallet application for the LTO Network blockchain done by a community member.

 It is compliant with [LTO Network cryptographic specifications](https://docs.lto.network/project/developer-area/lto_protocol/cryptographic_details).

 It can be tested quickly using the python script located at [python/ledger-lto.py](https://github.com/iicc1/ledger-app-lto-network-unofficial/tree/master/python).

-Special thanks to Ledger team and Waves community.
+Special thanks to Ledger team, Waves community and LTO Network team.

 # Building

 In order to build this application you need to create a Ledger development environment.
 More information can be found here: https://ledger.readthedocs.io/en/latest/userspace/getting_started.html